Tradition of Sanctuary

 Legal & Administrative Background

 The Department of Homeland Security (DHS) and Immigration and Customs Enforcement (ICE) have issued various memos over the years that lay out guidance on limiting enforcement actions at "Sensitive locations" (including places of worship, schools and universities) and prosecutorial discretion to determine on whom the Department should focus detention and deportation resources.
-These memos are subject to change now that President Trump's administration has taken over.

 You who live in the shelter of the Most High, who abide in the shadow of the Almighty, will say to the Lord, “My refuge and my fortress; my God, in whom I trust.”
 Psalm 91:1-2